 “For indeed, the kingdom of God is within you.”
 (Luke 17:21, NKJV)This of course is puzzling, because how can a location or place be within a person?
 This and other statements by Jesus contradict the notion that Jesus was referring to a physical location, and thus using the word "kingdom."

 Rather, Jesus is using the word βασιλεία (basileia) to describe becoming dedicated and dependent upon God's authority - thus taking sanctuary in the Supreme Being.
 This is essentially taking refuge in God, or taking shelter in God.
-Thus a better translation of Luke 17:21 (as in the Gospels of Jesus) would be:
+Thus a better translation of Luke 17:21 would be:

 “For indeed, the sanctuary of God is within you.”
-(Luke 17:21)This is consistent with the use of this word during Jesus' times.
+(Luke 17:21 Lost Gospels)This is consistent with the use of this word during Jesus' times.
 During ancient times, tribes and nations fought each other vigorously for territory.
 Those kings who were strongest provided their citizens with protection - refuge – or sanctuary.

 At hand or readily available?